wangdom5566/resume/content/authors/admin/_index.md

     url: https://liberalarts.vt.edu/departments-and-schools/department-of-sociology.html

 # Short bio (displayed in user profile at end of posts)
-bio: I am an incoming Ph.D. student in Sociology at Virginia Tech, focusing my research on social stratification, economic inequality, and social demography.
+bio: I am a Ph.D. student in Sociology at Virginia Tech, focusing my research on social stratification, economic inequality, and social demography.

 # Interests to show in About widget
 interests: